 I say supposedly because I spent so much time snapping the outside of the castle that I totally missed the fact it closes at 3pm in the winter months (yes, you read that right… 3pm) and got there at 2.58pm.

 After much amusement on the part of the museum’s staff at our rather unfortuitous timing, we trundled back off to Copenhagen and went to the Glyptotek instead.

-I tell you this story so you know that if you are visiting Frederiksborg (or indeed any of the other castles on this list) during the winter season, most of them close at 3pm.
-Learn from my mistake.
+I tell you this story so you know that if you are visiting Frederiksborg (or indeed any of the other castles on this list) during Copenhagen’s winter season, most of them close at

 How to visit Frederiksborg Castle: It’s another easy day trip from the city.
 You need to take the train from Copenhagen (Centraal) to Hillerod Station and walk about 15 minutes.
 Tickets to see the inside of the castle are DKK 75.
 You can visit the castle for free with a Copenhagen Card (the card also covers the transport to the castle).